This page lists some of the major political scandal to rock United States politics from 1972-2020.

 As for Iraq, in 2003 fearful of the possibility that the Iraqi government under the control of dictator Saddam Hussein may have had or was attempting to obtain weapons of mass destruction (WMD), the United States entered Iraq and removed Hussein from power.
 None of the feared WMDs were located by US forces who were now faced with having to deal with a violent Islamic insurgency in the country.
 Officially President Barack Obama withdrew US forces from the country in 2011 but a large US military force remains in the country.

 In the 2016 presidential election, Republican candidate Donald J. Trump faced off against Democratic challenger Hillary Clinton.
 In the run-up to the election Hillary Clinton led in most election polls and there was a large skepticism among politicians, pundits, and pollsters that Trump would face anything other than a crushing defeat.
-On election night Hillary ended up losing the Presidency to Donald Trump.
+On election night Hillary Clinton ended up losing the Presidency to Donald Trump.
 This political upset has been comparable to the situation of Harry Truman's reelection in 1948 where he was also a long shot that won reelection.
-Following the election large parts of the Republican intelligentsia and of the entire Democratic party have claimed that Trump stole the election with foreign help and have pursued several investigations including impeachment but have not been able to prove successfully or honestly any of their allegations outside of newspaper opinion articles.
-Trump remains President and is currently the Republican candidate running for reelection in 2020.
+Following the election many politicians and political pundits claimed that Trump stole the election with foreign help and the legislative branch has pursued several investigations including impeachment.
+Trump remained President for his full term from 2016-2020.